larsch/ocra/README.txt

 == TECHNICAL DETAILS

-The Ocra stub extracts the contents into a temporary directory (Windows' default temporary directory).
+The Ocra stub extracts the Ruby interpreter and your scripts into a temporary directory.
 The directory will contains the same directory layout as your Ruby installlation.
 The source files for your application will be put in the 'src' subdirectory.

+=== Libraries

+Rubygems will be automatically included in the Ocra executable.

 Libraries found in non-standard path (for example, if you invoke Ocra with "ruby -I some/path") will be placed into the site dir (lib/ruby/site_ruby).
+Avoid changing $LOAD_PATH / $: from your script to include paths outside your source tree.

+Autoloaded libraries will be attempted loaded when building the executable.
+Modules that doesn't exist will be ignore (but a warning will be logged).

+=== Environment variables

-The RUBYLIB variable is cleared before your program is launched by the executable in order not to interfere with any Ruby installation on the end user's installation.
+Ocra executables clear the RUBYLIB environment variable before your script is launched.
+This is done to ensure that your script does not use load paths from the end user's Ruby installation.

-Ocra executables set the RUBYOPT environment variable is set to whatever value is set when you first invoked ocra.rb to build the executable.
+Ocra executables set the RUBYOPT environment variable to the value it had when you invoked Ocra.
 For example, if you had "RUBYOPT=rubygems" on your build PC, Ocra ensures that it is also set on PC's running the executables.

-Autoloaded constants will be attempted loaded when building the executable.
-Modules that doesn't exist will be ignore (but a warning will be logged.)

 === Working directory

-You should not assume that the current working directory when invoking an executable built with .exe is not the location of the source script.
+You should not assume that the current working directory when invoking an executable built with .exe is the location of the source script.
 It can be the directory where the executable is placed (when invoked through the Windows Explorer), the users' current working directory (when invoking from the Command Prompt), or even C:\WINDOWS\SYSTEM32 when the executable is invoked through a file association.
 You can optionally change the directory yourself:

-   Dir.chdir(File.dirname(__FILE__))
+   Dir.chdir File.dirname(__FILE__)

+If you wish to maintain the user's working directory, but need to 'require' additional Ruby scripts from the source directory, you can add the following line to your script:

+   $LOAD_PATH.unshift File.dirname(__FILE__)

 === $LOAD_PATH/$: mangling

 Adding paths to $LOAD_PATH or $: at runtime is not recommended.
 Adding